AngelDHackerman/programacionBashShell/README.md

 `bash -v fileName.sh` Used to see the detailed output of our script, evaluated line by line

 `bash -x fileName.sh`Used to display the information of the commands that are used, capturing the command and its output.

+#### Read options:

+`read -s` -> Hide incoming information by user itself.

+`read -n1` -> Keeps the execution line, the same line we are in until it reaches the defined number of characters.

+`read -p` -> Indicates that the information entered must be left in the following variable.